nblockchain/conventions/docs/WorkflowGuidelines.md

         * Do not use edge-values to denote absence of value.
 Example: use null (`Nullable<DateTime>`) instead of `DateTime.MinValue`.
         * Use Option types instead of Nullable ones if your language provides it (e.g. if you're using F# instead of C#).
         * Do not use `undefined` which is a pitfall from JavaScript (the fact that it has two kinds of null values is a defect in its design).
-As we're using TypeScript we should be able to avoid the uglyness of JavaScript.
+As we're using TypeScript we should be able to avoid the ugliness of JavaScript.

         Example (with bad practice):
         ```typescript